 Credit Decisions:

-ML plays a crucial role in determining creditworthiness, assessing risks based on a customer’s financial history, and other relevant factors, thus aiding in more accurate credit decision-making.
+Machine learning plays a crucial role in determining creditworthiness, assessing risks based on a customer’s financial history, and other relevant factors, thus aiding in more accurate credit decision-making.

 Route Identification and Traffic Time Calculation:

-For AI it is finding the shortest time, ML algorithms in navigation apps like Google Maps and Waze analyze various factors such as current traffic conditions, historical traffic data, and road closures to suggest the best routes and estimate travel times.
+For AI it is finding the shortest time, machine learning algorithms in navigation apps like Google Maps and Waze analyze various factors such as current traffic conditions, historical traffic data, and road closures to suggest the best routes and estimate travel times.
 These apps constantly update this information to provide real-time assistance for commuting.

-ML also helps in predicting traffic congestion, thereby assisting in better commute planning.
+Machine learning also helps in predicting traffic congestion, thereby assisting in better commute planning.
 This technology considers time of day, historical traffic patterns, ongoing construction, and even special events that might affect traffic.

 Predictive Maintenance